obsidianmd/obsidian-sample-plugin/README.md

 - **RegExp pattern** - pattern of RegExp to match
 - **RegExp flags** - flags that will be applied to RegExp pattern

-Rename Button
-Rename files will start renaming all files by respective path.
+Rename Button will start renaming all files by respective path.

 ## Motivation